alexandreboutrik/aoc/aoc_2025/README.md

 ```
 alr run -a <day_number>

-# To prove the correctness of the code using the gnatprove:
+# To prove the correctness of the code using gnatprove:
-alr exec -- gnatprove -P aoc_2025.gpr
+alr exec -- gnatprove -P aoc_2025.gpr --level=4
 ```

 ## LICENSE